Best fit Wide Leg Pants Pattern

 - DIY tulle skirt

-The only thing I know is that I’m in front of my big pile of fabric wondering when am I ever going to go through this pile, when this lovely fabric (that I cannot swear it’s satin but totally looks like it) in gray with floral pattern caught my attention.
+The only thing I know is that I’m in front of my big pile of fabric wondering when am I ever going to go through this pile, when this lovely satin fabric (I cannot swear it’s satin but totally looks and feels like it) in gray with floral pattern caught my attention.
 And I thought a pair of ladies wide leg pants with a loose fit and a nice flare would look so good in this light as a feather, flowy fabric!

 How to sew wide leg trousers?